Skip to main content

 • learn skills to manage them

-Dialectical means trying to understand how two things that seem opposite can be true, for example accepting yourself and changing your behaviour.
-DBT teaches you it is possible to achieve these goals together.
-During DBT, the therapist will use a balance of acceptance and change techniques.
+Dialectical means trying to understand how two opposite things can be true at the same time, like accepting yourself while also changing your behaviour.
+Dialectical behaviour therapy teaches you that it is possible to achieve both.
+During DBT, the therapist will use a mix of acceptance and change techniques.

 What help can I expect?